Excluded minors are almost fragile II: essential elements: Final remarks

 \section{Final remarks}

 When applying \cref{thegrandfantasy}, it may be useful to obtain a $3$-connected $N$-fragile minor of $M \ba a,b$; the next lemma enables one to do this.

-\begin{lemma} Suppose $M$ has a pair of elements $\{a,b\}$ such that $M\ba a,b$ is $3$-connected with an $N$-minor, $|E(M)| \ge |E(N)| + 10$, and $M \ba a,b$ is not $N$-fragile, so \cref{bcosw-thm}(ii)(b) holds.
+\begin{lemma} \hb\ Suppose $M$ has a pair of elements $\{a,b\}$ such that $M\ba a,b$ is $3$-connected with an $N$-minor, $|E(M)| \ge |E(N)| + 10$, and $M \ba a,b$ is not $N$-fragile, so \cref{bcosw-thm}(ii)(b) holds.
 Suppose the gadget for $\{a,b\}$ is Type~I, and $M \ba a,b,u/x$ is not $N$-fragile.
-Then either $M \ba a,b,u/x/y$ or $M \ba a,b,u/x \ba y$ is $3$-connected and $N$-fragile. \end{lemma} \begin{proof} Since $M \ba a,b,u/x$ is not $N$-fragile, and the gadget for $\{a,b\}$ is Type~I, the unique $N$-flexible element of $M \ba a,b,u/x$ is $y$.
-So $M \ba a,b,u/x/y$ and $M \ba a,b,u/x \ba y$ are $N$-fragile matroids.
+Then either $M \ba a,b,u/x,y$ or $M \ba a,b,u/x \ba y$ is $3$-connected and $N$-fragile. \end{lemma} \begin{proof} Since $M \ba a,b,u/x$ is not $N$-fragile, and the gadget for $\{a,b\}$ is Type~I, the unique $N$-flexible element of $M \ba a,b,u/x$ is $y$.
+So $M \ba a,b,u/x,y$ and $M \ba a,b,u/x \ba y$ are $N$-fragile matroids.
 Assume that neither is $3$-connected.
 Then, by \cref{genfragileconn}, $y$ is in a triangle and a triad of $M \ba a,b,u/x$.
 By orthogonality, $y$ is an internal element of a $4$-element fan.
 Let $s$ be the other internal element, so $\{s,y\}$ is contained in a triangle and a triad.
 Then $s$ is in a series pair in $M \ba a,b,u/x \ba y$, so $s$ is $N$-contractible in $M \ba a,b,u/x$.
-Also $s$ is in a parallel pair in $M \ba a,b,u/x / y$, so $s$ is $N$-deletable in $M \ba a,b,u/x$.
+Also $s$ is in a parallel pair in $M \ba a,b,u/x,y$, so $s$ is $N$-deletable in $M \ba a,b,u/x$.
 So $s$ is $N$-flexible in $M \ba a,b,u/x$, a contradiction. \end{proof}

 We finish with a corollary that illustrates how we foresee \cref{thegrandfantasy} being used in arguments to bound the size of an excluded minor for $\mathbb{P}$-representability, for some partial field $\mathbb{P}$.
 Clearly, an $N$-fragile matroid (or, indeed, any matroid having an $N$-minor) has at most $|E(N)|$ elements that are $N$-essential.
-However, for certain classes we may hope for better than this: for example, when $\mathbb{P} \in \{\mathbb{H}_5,\mathbb{U}_2\}$, it follows from the work of Clark et al.~\cite{CMvZW16} that a $3$-connected $\mathbb{P}$-representable $\utfutf$-fragile matroid with at least nine elements has at most two $N$-essential elements, for $N \in \utfutf$ (we provide a proof of this in \cite{paper2}).
+However, for certain classes we may hope for better than this: for example, when $\mathbb{P} \in \{\mathbb{H}_5,\mathbb{U}_2\}$, it follows from the work of Clark, Mayhew, van Zwam, and Whittle~\cite{CMvZW16} that a $3$-connected $\mathbb{P}$-representable $\utfutf$-fragile matroid with at least nine elements has at most two $N$-essential elements, for $N \in \utfutf$ (we provide a proof of this in \cite{paper2}).